iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Firmly Nonexpansive Operators.md

 This completes the proof, and we showed that the matrix $A + A^T - 2A^TA$ is positive definite if and only if the matrix $A$ is firmly nonexpansive.
 Take note that a Skew Hermitian matrix satisfy the above condition.

-**Example | Projection Operators is Firmly Nonexpansive**:
+#### **Example | Projection Operators is Firmly Nonexpansive**:

 The projection operator for a convex set is a firmly nonexpansive operator.
-We denote $P$ to be the projection onto some convex set, $C$, recall [[../CVX Geometry/Convex Sets Projection Obtuse Angle Theorem]], the projection point can be characterized as:
+We denote $P$ to be the projection onto some convex set, $C$, recall [Convex Sets Projection Obtuse Angle Theorem](../CVX%20Geometry/Convex%20Sets%20Projection%20Obtuse%20Angle%20Theorem.md), the projection point can be characterized as:

 $$
 \begin{aligned}